-Hedging imperfection can contribute to supply risks through mismatches in procurement supply shape, supply delivery points and customer load locations, or the intermittent nature of renewable energy sources.
+Hedging imperfection can contribute to supply risks through mismatches in procurement supply shape, supply delivery points and customer load locations.
 The standard on-peak and off-peak block energy products procured by the IPA do not reflect the variation in hourly loads.
 These products provide constant volume and prices across a fixed number of hours while hourly prices as well as load vary across the day and within each of the peak and off-peak periods.
-Because of this variation, if the average peak and off-peak monthly load is perfectly hedged, the actual hourly load will still be imperfectly hedged.
+Because of this variation, even if the average peak and off-peak monthly load is perfectly hedged, the actual hourly load will still be imperfectly hedged.
 Residual supply risk will remain since the actual load will vary between being greater than or less than the average.
-The cost to cover the intermittent output from renewable resources in the supply portfolio may not be hedgeable and therefore can result in residual supply risk as well.